Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from El Salvador and from Shanghai.
+I'm losing my edge to the kids from Kenya and from Mumbai.

 But I was there.